For US Citizens Abroad, Expatriate Health Insurance Explained

 Don't Skip Preventative Care When You Move Abroad

-In conclusion, the best thing about expatriate life for Americans abroad is living life to the fullest.
-Take care of your health and your health will take care of you, no matter where you are in the world.
+The best thing about expatriate life for Americans abroad is living life to the fullest without worrying much about money.
+But to do this, you must take care of your health no matter where you are in the world.

-We would suggest three options for US citizens living abroad.
-The most popular plan would be the Cigna Global Medical plan as it offers a wide range of plans and a modular plan design allowing US Expats to design a plan to meet their needs and their budget.
-Probably our best plan is the GeoBlue Xplorer plan.
-It is more expensive but the benefits are comprehensive and the service is excellent.
+We would suggest the following three plans for U.S. citizens living abroad.
+The most popular plan is the Cigna Global Medical plan, as it offers a wide range of plans and a modular plan design allowing U.S. expats to design a policy that meets their needs and budget.
+Probably our most comprehensive plan for Americans abroad is the GeoBlue Xplorer plan.
+The benefits are comprehensive, it offers the most coverage in the USA through the Blue Cross Blue Shield network, and the service is excellent.
 A more affordable option is the IMG Global Medical Insurance plan.
-The plan has some very affordable options for budget-conscious US expats living abroad.
+The plan has affordable options for younger, more budget-conscious U.S. expats living abroad.

 Xplorer Worldwide Medical Plan